 The District elected, effective January 1, 2000, the annually determined contribution rate (variable rate) plan provisions of the TCDRS Act.
 The plan is funded by monthly contributions from both employees, members, and employer based on the covered payroll of employee members.
 Under the TCDRS Act, the contribution rate of the employer is actuarially determined annually.
 However, the governing body chose to contribute at an elected rate in 2000 that exceeded the actuarially determined rate as allowed by the provisions of the TCDRS Act.
-The rate contributed for the months of the accounting year in 2016 was 11.86% for September 2015 - December 2015 and 11.25% for January 2016 - August 2016.
+The rate contributed for 2017 was 11.86%.